vzhou842/victorzhou.com/content/series/2019-07-30-neural-nets-from-scratch-end.md

 - Try your hand at using Neural Networks to approach a [Kaggle](https://www.kaggle.com/competitions) data science competition.
 - Review notes from Stanford's famous [CS231n](http://cs231n.github.io/) course on CNNs.
 - Take one of many good Neural Networks courses on [Coursera](https://www.coursera.org/courses?query=neural%20networks).

-I plan on writing more about Neural Networks in the future, so [subscribe to my newsletter](/subscribe/?src=nn-series) if you want to get notified of new content.

 Thanks for reading!